Phillies rumors indicate team interested in Mychal Givens

 With the MLB trade deadline only a couple of weeks away, the Philadelphia Phillies are looking to possibly upgrade their bullpen, which has been less than stellar this season.

-Roch Kabuto of MASNSports.com reported on Monday that the Phillies along with the Washington Nationals are interested in Baltimore Orioles closer Mychal Givens.
+Roch Kubatko of MASNSports.com reported on Monday that the Phillies along with the Washington Nationals are interested in Baltimore Orioles closer Mychal Givens.

 This season, Givens is sporting a pedestrian 4.50 ERA but has recorded 51 strikeouts in 36 innings pitched (31 games played).